astronomer/docs/learn/airflow-sql-data-quality.md

 ## How it works

 The SQL check operators abstract SQL queries to streamline data quality checks.
 One difference between the SQL check operators and the standard [`BaseSQLOperator`](https://airflow.apache.org/docs/apache-airflow-providers-common-sql/stable/_api/airflow/providers/common/sql/operators/sql/index.html#airflow.providers.common.sql.operators.sql.BaseSQLOperator) is that the SQL check operators respond with a boolean, meaning the task fails when any of the resulting queries fail.
 This is particularly helpful for stopping a data pipeline before bad data makes it to a given destination.
-The lines of code and values that fail the check are observable in the Airflow logs.
+The lines of code and values that fail the check are observable in the Apache Airflow® logs.

 The following SQL check operators are recommended for implementing data quality checks: